 There are four ways to modify the framing so that the plywood is attached to the bolts.

-The are four ways of making this connection which are explored in great detail in this paper, though the material below and watching the video will tell you most of what you need to know.
+There are four ways of making this connection which are explored in great detail in this paper, though the material below and watching the video will tell you most of what you need to know.

 In this method, the 6-inch-wide mudsill is cut flush with the 2 by 4s.
 The plywood is then nailed directly to the mudsill.
-The Flush Cut Method is the only way to build retrofit shear walls that is very close to those tested by the American Plywood Association, a National Laboratory for Testing Shear Walls.
+The Flush Cut Method is the only way to build retrofit shear walls that are very close to those tested by the American Plywood Association, a National Laboratory for Testing Shear Walls.
 These tests are the basis of the building code provisions for new shear wall construction for the entire country.

 The following photographs show the step-by-step process used in this method of retrofit shear wall construction.